 Teens play a critical role in helping to reduce the spread of COVID-19.
-There are about 25 million young people ages 12-17 in the United States and only 58 percent of them have received the two-dose vaccine series, which is below the national rate of 65 percent and the second lowest vaccination rate of any age group.
-In Baltimore, Maryland, people under 20 have the lowest vaccination rate in the city and only 43.5 percent of the Black community are fully vaccinated.
+There are about 25 million young people ages 12-17 in the United States and in early 2022 only 58 percent of them had received the two-dose vaccine series, which was below the national rate of 65 percent and the second lowest vaccination rate of any age group.
+In Baltimore, Maryland, people under 20 had the lowest vaccination rate in the city and only 43.5 percent of the Black community were fully vaccinated.

-So, with support from the CDC Foundation, we teamed up with Baltimore youth artists TayyBandz, Young Elder and Soul to create Community Immunity: Teen Takeover, the newest addition in our Community Immunity vaccine literacy series, with multi-platinum producer Artie Green and Darryl ‘DMC’ McDaniels of RUN-DMC.
+With support from the CDC Foundation, we teamed up with Baltimore youth artists TayyBandz, Young Elder and Soul to create Community Immunity: Teen Takeover, the newest addition in our Community Immunity vaccine literacy series, with multi-platinum producer Artie Green and Darryl DMC McDaniels of RUN-DMC.
 These new resources also expand upon our Voices on Vax partnership in collaboration with the Johns Hopkins Bloomberg School of Public Health’s Center for Adolescent Health.

 Community Immunity: Teen Takeover taps into the power of young people as health advocates and trusted messengers to share a positive, educational and empowering message about youth vaccination and other actions that teens can take in the fight against COVID-19.
 The new educational videos are complemented by a robust wraparound Educator Toolkit designed to help teachers infuse the Community Immunity resources into their classrooms.